tfrere/portfolio-v2/content/projects/captree/index.md

   - 3D Illustrations
 client: Landskies
 number: 03
-description: La societe luxembourgeoise landskies specialise dans l'application des nouvelles technologies a la captation de données forestieres m'a contacté dans le but de créer un jeu mobile en réalité augmenté visant à crowdsourcer l'inventaire forestier planetaire.
+description: The Augmented Reality Game that plants real trees!
+Catch as many trees as possible near you and reforest soils around the world
 ---

-La societe luxembourgeoise landskies specialise dans l'application des nouvelles technologies a la captation de données forestieres m'a contacté dans le but de créer un jeu mobile en réalité augmenté visant à crowdsourcer l'inventaire forestier planetaire.

 <!--more-->

-LANDSKIES SARL is a young start-up founded by Quentin Ducenne, Aurélien James and Nils Bourland.
-We pursue the development of innovative solutions to climate change challenges.
-A large group of policy-makers and stakeholders addressing climate change issues need reliable information at fast pace.
+{{< introduction lead="Landskies is a young start-up founded by Quentin Ducenne, Aurélien James and Nils Bourland.
+We pursue the development of innovative solutions to climate change challenges. " text="A large group of policy-makers and stakeholders addressing climate change issues need reliable information at fast pace.
 Remote sensing and companion technologies, in particular the Cloud and mobile technologies are opening new horizons.
-We work on a range of tools designed to acquire data at a much lower cost than ever before while providing enhanced information accuracy.
+We work on a range of tools designed to acquire data at a much lower cost than ever before while providing enhanced information accuracy."  >}}

-{{< image src="images/onboarding-distance" >}}
-{{< image src="images/onboarding-scan-valid" >}}
+{{< simple-image src="images/captree-face" text="01.
+Mobile app views" >}}{{< simple-image src="images/captree-illustrations" text="02.
+Brand illustrations" >}}{{< simple-image src="images/captree-ui" text="01.
+Mobile app views" >}}